rwanyoike/tolon-browser-extension/README.md

 ## Installation

 Tolon is mostly JavaScript plus a little CSS.
 There are no trackers.
-No data is sent (aside from the URL query) or shared.
+No data is sent (aside from the page URL query) or shared.
 All of the code can be inspected here on GitHub.

 These are Tolon's permissions: